Paul Churchland: Early life and education

-Career
+Academic career

 In 1969, Churchland took a position at the University of Manitoba, where he would teach for fifteen years, becoming a full professor in 1979.
 He spent a year at the Institute for Advanced Study in Princeton, and joined the faculty at the University of California, San Diego in 1984.
 There, he served as Department Chair from 1986–1990.

 As of this February 2017, Churchland is recognised as Professor Emeritus at the University of California, San Diego, where he earlier held the Valtz Family Endowed Chair in Philosophy (through 2011), and continues to appear as a philosophy faculty member on the UCSD Interdisciplinary Ph.D.
 Program in Cognitive Science and with the affiliated faculty of the UCSD Institute for Neural Computation.
 As of February 2017, he is also a member of the Board of Trustees of the Center for Consciousness Studies of the Philosophy Department, Moscow State University.

-Philosophical work
+Philosophy

 Churchland's work is in the school of analytic philosophy in western philosophy, with interests in epistemology and the philosophy of science, and specific principal interests in the philosophy of mind and in neurophilosophy and artificial intelligence.
 His work has been described as being influenced by the work of W. V. O. Quine, Thomas Kuhn, Russell Hanson, Wilfrid Sellars, and Paul Feyerabend.